lucatironi/lucatironi.github.io/_posts/2015-8-23-rails_api_authentication_warden.md

 end
 {% endhighlight %}

-The implementation uses the <code>TookenIssuer</code> to create and return a new token for the user with valid credentials while logging in and again uses the service to get rid of the expired token on logout.
+The implementation uses the <code>TokenIssuer</code> to create and return a new token for the user with valid credentials while logging in and again uses the service to get rid of the expired token on logout.

-As you might notice, I skip the <code>authenticate!</code> before_action on the create action since we want to enable the user to make this request while not been authenticated for obvious reasons.
+As you might notice, I skip the <code>authenticate!</code> before_action on the create action since we want to enable the user to make this request while not being authenticated for obvious reasons.

 The destroy (logout) action instead would still require the user to provide the authentication credentials to be executed.